AndrewDykstra/Logify/README.md

 # Logify

-Logify is an intelligent log management and analysis tool designed to simplify log parsing, enhance real-time monitoring, and improve operational excellence.
-This user-friendly tool aggregates logs from multiple endpoints, providing powerful search capabilities and customizable dashboards to help you quickly identify and resolve incidents.
+Logify is an intelligent log management and analysis tool being developed to simplify log parsing, enhance real-time monitoring, and improve operational excellence.
+This user-friendly tool will aggregate logs from multiple endpoints, provide powerful search capabilities and customizable dashboards to help you quickly identify and resolve incidents.

+After working as a Site Reliabilty Engineer Co-op for a year, I decided I wanted to try developing a tool of my own to gain a deeper understanding of the ins and outs of observability.
+This is a very ambitious project and my primary focus is to learn as much as I can along the way!

 # Goals and Milestones
 ## Initial Release [WIP]